The Link Between Urinary Incontinence And Pelvic Floor Issues

 Biofeedback is another useful therapeutic technique which uses an internal sensor to read your pelvic floor muscle activity.

-At Capitol Physical Therapy, we use internal tools like dilators which can promote a biofeedback technique.
+At Capitol Physical Therapy, we often utilize internal tools, such as dilators, which can promote a biofeedback technique.

 As you can see, there are a variety of options available to help with pelvic floor dysfunction and urinary incontinence.